TurakhiaLab/WEPP/docs/index.md

 2. `FILE_PREFIX` - File Prefix for all intermediate files
 3. `REF` - Reference Genome in fasta
 4. `TREE` - Mutation-Annotated Tree
-5. `SEQUENCING_TYPE` - Sequencing read type (s:Illumina single-ended, d:Illumina double-ended, or n:ONT long reads)
+5. `SEQUENCING_TYPE` - Sequencing read type (s:Illumina single-ended, d:Illumina double-ended, or n:ONT long reads).
-6. `PRIMER_BED` - BED file for primers from the `primers` folder
+6. `PRIMER_BED` - BED file for primers from the `primers` folder.
 7. `MIN_AF` - Alleles with an allele frequency below this threshold in the reads will be masked.
 8. `MIN_Q` - Alleles with a Phred score below this threshold in the reads will be masked.
 9. `MAX_READS` - Maximum number of reads considered by WEPP from the sample.
-Helpful for reducing runtime
+Helpful for reducing runtime.
 10. `CLADE_IDX` - Index used for assigning clades to selected haplotypes from MAT.
 Generally '1' for SARS-CoV-2 MATs and '0' for others.
 Could be checked by running: "matUtils summary -i {TREE} -C {FILENAME}" -> Use '0' for annotation_1 and '1' for annotation_2
+11. `DASHBOARD_ENABLED` - Set to `True` to enable the interactive dashboard for viewing WEPP results, or `False` to disable it.
+12. `TAXONIUM_FILE` [Optional] - Name of the user-provided Taxonium `.jsonl` file for visualization.
+If specified, this file will be used instead of generating a new one from the given MAT.
+Ensure that the provided Taxonium file corresponds to the same MAT used for WEPP.

 ### <b>Run Command</b> <a name="snakemake"></a>
 WEPP's snakemake workflow requires `DIR` and `FILE_PREFIX` as config arguments through the command line, while the remaining ones can be taken from the config file.
 It also requires `--cores` from the command line, which specifies the number of threads used by the workflow.